luxsoftwared/os1-project/README.md

 # **Multithreaded Kernel for RISC-V Emulator**

 ## **Project Overview**
 This project is a simplified yet functional kernel for a multithreaded operating system, designed to run in a RISC-V emulation environment.
 It implements essential OS functionalities such as thread management, memory allocation, and synchronization using semaphores.
+It does not rely on any external libraries, which means that it refrains from utilizing system calls provided by the host operating system.
+More detailed project specification, operating modes, call hierarchy, and similar details can be seen in the PDF file ```Projektni zadatak 2024. v1.0.pdf```.

 ## **Features**
 - **Thread Management:** Supports lightweight threads with context switching and scheduling.